GlebSolovev/rango/README.md

 # Benchmarking Rango on `imm` project

+This guide explains how to integrate a custom project into Rango and benchmark it, using `imm` as an example.
+For reference, the [conducted-evaluation-artifacts](conducted-evaluation-artifacts) directory contains artifacts from a completed evaluation.

 1. Initialize this repo and setup its Python dependencies.

     Download and run the setup script: